LarsBreuren/real-time-web-1920/README.md

     })
 ```

- On a user message (also checks if the message is a good answer)
+ On a user message, also checks if it includes a valid answer or command

  ```js
     socket.on('chat_message', function(message, score) {